cfpb/design-system/docs/pages/landing-pages.md

   * Must contain at least 1 pattern.

-  * Recommended hierarchy of patterns: [image & text](/design-system/patterns/info-unit-groups-image-and-text), [well](/design-system/patterns/wells),  half width link blobs.
+  * Recommended hierarchy of patterns: [image & text info unit groups](/design-system/patterns/info-unit-groups#image-and-text-1), [well](/design-system/patterns/wells), [text info unit groups(/design-system/patterns/info-unit-groups#text-only).

   * [Wells](/design-system/patterns/wells) should not be used at the top of this area if the introduction area contains a hero.